leocoderu/Triple-Switch/README.md

 ## Triple Switch

 Three-position switch has three states ON - WAIT - OFF.
-WAIT state is a state awaiting finish heavy operation like getting information from net.
+WAIT is a state awaiting finish heavy operation like getting information from net.
 ON / OFF is a usual state of switch

 ## Usage